Video Tutorial: Procreate Chalk Brush Lettering Brush Kit

 Chalk script screenshot group.jpg

-But what I am going to do is insert a chalkboard background.
-I also have provided you with lots of chalkboard background images in this pack, so you'll also have access to those if you get this brush kit.
-So let me throw one of those in here, then we can keep going and refine the lettering even more if we choose.
+Now I’ll show you how to insert a chalkboard background.
+I’ve provided you with lots of chalkboard background images in this pack, so you’ll also have access to those if you get this brush kit.
+I’ll throw one of those in here as a placed image.

-I now have my chalkboard placed in here.
-I'm going to just enlarge it a bit to fit the screen and drag it down to the very bottom.
+I now have my chalkboard background placed in here.
+I’ll enlarge it a bit to fit the screen and drag it down to the very bottom.
 That makes such a massive difference.
 You see that my graphic of a chalkboard already has all these cool old eraser streaks and little stains on it.
-So honestly, this could be done.

 Chalk script screenshot chalk board.jpg

-But let's take it one step further.
-Making a new blank layer, I'm coming up to my brush palette and I'm going to select a very different brush.
-I want this to look slightly more grungy, and a little bit less perfect.
-So let's try the Dusty Crumble brush.
+Making a new blank layer, I’m coming up to my brush palette and selecting a very different brush.
+I want my design to look grungier, a little less perfect.
+So let’s try the Dusty Crumble brush.

-While on my blank layer, I'll zoom in.
-Here's what this brush looks like by itself, by the way.
-I’ll increase the size to be roughly the width of my thick strokes.
+While on my blank layer, I’ll zoom in and increase the brush size to roughly match the width of my thick strokes.

-And now I'm basically just going to go over these, sort of haphazardly, and see what I think of it.
-I'll do a few letters and then I'll zoom out and just see if I think it's an improvement by turning the layer off and on.
-Well, what if I reduced the opacity on that a bit?
-I like that a lot.
+I’ll go over my letters again, pretty haphazardly, to see what I think of it.
+I’ll do this to a few letters and then zoom out to see if I think it’s an improvement by turning the layer off and on.
+Once I reduce this Dusty Crumble layer’s opacity a bit, I like that a lot.
+Reducing the opacity makes it look like there's just some faint smudges around the letters.

 Chalk script screenshot going over letters.jpg